YanhengWang/yanhengwang.github.io/index.md

   <tr>
     <td width="75%">
       <p>
-        I'm a senior undergraduate in Computer Science Department at Shanghai Jiao Tong University, China.
-With interests in randomised algorithms and complexity theory, I am currently working on sampling and counting problems.
+        I'm a senior undergraduate in Computer Science at Shanghai Jiao Tong University, China.
+With interests in randomised algorithms and complexity theory, I am currently working on sampling problem and probabilistic analyses.
       </p>
       <!-- <p> My <a href="/second.html">Curriculum Vitae</a> </p> -->
     </td>